Pyrrus/recipes-database/README.md

 ### The program can take in a single English word, or multiple words separated by commas and spaces and search through the database for a matching ingredient name .
   * Example Input: eggs, rice
   * Example Output: Breakfast burrito, Chicken and rice
+### By clicking on the "Full Library" button, the full library of recipes can be viewed.
+Each recipe can be viewed by clicking on it's title in the list.
+  * Example Input: Click "Full library"
+  * Example Output: Show full recipe list
+  * Example Input: Click a recipe name
+  * Example Output: Show recipe details on page.
 ### To add more recipes a button can be clicked to open a pop-up.
   * Example Input: Click "Add more Recipes" button
   * Example Output: Show recipe add form